200106-uta-go/project-3/internal/backup/README.md

 * Add portals that query additional times
 * Remove helm dependencies
 * Configure metrics applications outside of Istio profile
-* Add a command to add a Prometheus exporter to the cluster
+* Add a command to add a prometheus exporter to the cluster

 See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a list of proposed features (and known issues).

 <!-- CONTRIBUTING -->